Brandt's hedgehog

 Brandt's hedgehog (Paraechinus hypomelas) is a species of desert hedgehog native to parts of the Middle East and Central Asia.
 Its common name derives from its having first been described by Johann Friedrich von Brandt, a director of the Zoological Department at the St Petersburg Academy of Sciences.

 Description

 Brandt's hedgehog is approximately the size of the West European hedgehog (about 500–1000 g in weight and 25 cm in length), but has distinctively large ears (similar to the long-eared hedgehog), and is a much faster runner, due to lighter needle protection.
 Unlike the long-eared hedgehog, however, it is predominantly nocturnal.

-The first and only study of the Brandt's hedgehog histological skin characteristics found three layers of skin the epidermis, dermis and hypodermis; while previous studies of other hedgehogs sited only two.
+The first and only study of the Brandt's hedgehog histological skin characteristics found three layers of skin the epidermis, dermis and hypodermis; while previous studies of other hedgehogs cited only two.

 Habitat

 Brandt's hedgehog prefers arid desert areas and mountains.
 It often uses natural shelter, although it is still capable of digging dens when absolutely needed.
 It hibernates during colder weather.